toolness/cat-in-the-coop/README.md

-This is my repository for working through the [Godot FPS tutorial](https://docs.godotengine.org/en/stable/tutorials/3d/fps_tutorial/index.html).
+This was originally Atul's repository for working through the [Godot FPS tutorial](https://docs.godotengine.org/en/stable/tutorials/3d/fps_tutorial/index.html), but then Atul and Erik repurposed it for working on a Global Game Jam 2020 game.

+Having zero experience with Godot, this thing is kind of a mess, but we learned a lot!
+Yay.

 ## Credits